 1) List important benefits of MBO?
 2) Inflexibility is a limitation of MBO.
 Discuss.
 3) How can MBO provide better management in the organization?
-3) How can MBO provide better management in the organization:

 6.7 HOW TO MAKE MBO EFFECTIVE

 MBO is not a magic tool for an organization's major functions like planning, motivation, evaluation, and control needs.
 MBO does not become an instant success in the company either.
 Some steps must be undertaken to make it effective and successful.
 These are listed as under: